 Outgoing: Félix at the University of Szczecin, Poland

-Félix Tran, a Master student from ESPE (Institute for Education of the University of Bordeaux), is currently attending the University of Szczecin, Poland, within the framework of a bilingual Intercultural Master.
+Félix Tran, a Master student from INSPE (Institute for Education of the University of Bordeaux), is currently attending the University of Szczecin, Poland, within the framework of a bilingual Intercultural Master.

 Having already completed his first Master Degree in Information Literacy in the field of education, Félix is now continuing his studies in order to improve his English and to complete his research paper.

 Thanks to the University of Bordeaux, I have already completed four international mobility experiences.
 The first time was a semester spent in Quebec, Matane, during the 2nd year of my Bachelor degree in 2013/2014.
 Then in 2016, I did my second traineeship for the Master in Information Literacy in Montreal.
 This was a 3 week exchange program on Information and communication science at the University of Montreal (EBSI).
 In 2017, to complete my first Master degree, I went to Cork, Ireland, for a traineeship at North Monastery Secondary School.
 Finally, my most recent experience was in April 2018 when I went to Morocco for a traineeship at the French Secondary School of Kenitra (AEFE) during the 2nd year of my first Master degree.

 My goal is to work abroad, hopefully one day for the Ministry of Foreign Affairs Ministry on the topic of education abroad.
 This is the main reason for my “globetrotter” status!
 These international mobility experiences are great for learning about different cultures and points of view with regard to education and pedagogical projects.

 In addition to my studies, I also love to travel in my free time.
 I am very often on the move with my friends on trips that create magical memories as we discover (or rediscover) countries, cities, and places together!

 What did you learn from these international experiences?